Mohan737/razorpay-payment-python_test_guide/README.md

 		> python3 -m venv test_env

 For activating the virtual environment name test_env.
-We can give any name to the virtual environment(default is "venv")
+We can give any name to the virtual environment, here we have given "test_env" (default is "venv")

 		> test_env\Scripts\activate